 A ubiquitous lesson for #the100dayproject participants is this — it’s hard to keep up with a daily practice.
 Life is busy.
 Sometimes you’re tired or your creatively is already spent.
 Sometimes your creative attempt isn’t Instagram worthy or you simply aren’t home all day.
 100 days straight is a big commitment.
 Is it okay to miss a day or two?
 Of course.
 Will you feel guilty about it?
 Possibly.
 Should you?
 No, but you might.
 So that’s this phase of this project — learning to be okay with that.

 Also, you need to allow yourself some grace and flexibility.
-For example, my project is intricate, layered, and multi-step.
-Sometimes I post progress pictures, but I prefer to post the finished piece.
-So, I count the days of the process in my 100 Day Count.
-My canvases are taking 2-3 days each to complete.
-Each of those days counts in my book.
-Think about what makes sense for your project and give yourself that flexibility as needed.
-It makes it easier to make the full 100 days if you establish realistic expectations for yourself.
+For example, if a project is intricate, layered, and multi-step, count the days of process towards your 100 day count.
+Depending on your preference, you can post progress pictures daily or just post the finished piece every few days.
+In 2020, my canvases took 2-3 days each to complete.
+When I posted a completed canvas, I would label it days 20-23/100 or whatever.
+So, think about what makes sense for your project and give yourself that flexibility as needed.
+It makes it easier to complete the full 100 days if you establish realistic expectations for yourself.

 Phase 4: Learning More About Your Chosen Project

 As you get into your project, you are bound to learn.
 Some projects are all about learning a new skill, so that’s a given.
-For example, my project is to hand embroider on canvases.
-I’ve never done that before, so I have been learning a lot really fast.
+For example, my 2020 project was to hand embroider on canvases.
+I’d never done that before, so I learned a lot really fast.